Author: Jacek Szymanowski (M.Sc.Eng. Biotechnology, Sports Nutritionist)

 What to Mix Creatine With?
-If you’re wondering what to mix creatine with, it can be mixed into virtually any beverage you like.
+It can be mixed into virtually any beverage you like.
 However, for ideal solubility, we recommend mixing it with warm water.
 It also appears consuming creatine alongside carbohydrates is beneficial because creatine is better absorbed with higher insulin levels in the body.

 What to Mix Creatine With?